“Two of a Kind enriched the students’ understanding of language arts, music, social studies and social skills.

-Our hope is that all participating students will gain an increased appreciation for the art of songwriting.
+Our goal is for all participating students to gain an increased appreciation for the art of songwriting.
 In addition, we hope that some of the students will be sufficiently excited about songwriting by the end of the residency, that they would continue to explore this activity individually and/or in groups.

 In addition, we have presented two special types of artist residencies: